Things to Do in Narkanda: Best Places to Visit & Travel Guide

 By Air

 There are no direct flights to Narkanda.
-The nearest airport is Shimla Airport (Jubbarhatti), which is 78 km from Narkanda.
-The airport has direct flights to Kullu and Delhi.
-For the journey from Narkanda to Shimla Airport, you can take a bus or taxi.
-Chandigarh Airport is also an option because it is better connected to cities such as Mumbai, Bengaluru, Amritsar and Indore.
+The nearest airport to Narkanda is Shimla Airport (Jubbarhatti), which is about 78 km away.
+The airport has limited connectivity, so many travellers also use Chandigarh Airport, which is better connected to cities such as Mumbai, Bengaluru, Amritsar, and Indore.
+From either airport, you can continue by taxi or bus.

 By Train